ytmytm/PyFAT12-DD-001/README.md

 - file-level access is not supported, you can only LOAD and SAVE
 - command channel is not supported, CBM DOS commands: N (format), S (scratch, delete), R (rename) commands are not supported (V (validate) command makes no sense for FAT, but could do some integrity checking for FAT data)
+- with larger ROM at least DOS wedge ('@' commands for disk drives) should be included, as well as open-source LOAD replacement with JiffyDOS protocol

 Long filenames are not supported, but it's not a flaw - VFAT was not invented yet when DD-001 was released.